-Where appropriate, YG will develop policies, standards, guidelines and programs to promote and manage the use of efficient, clean and safe biomass appliances and fuels.
+Where appropriate, the Yukon government will develop policies, standards, guidelines and programs to promote and manage the use of efficient, clean and safe biomass appliances and fuels.

 Government will:

-a.
-Enhance YG's residential biomass heating incentive program by revising existing program offerings and providing new ones;
+- a.
+Enhance the Yukon government's residential biomass heating incentive program by revising existing program offerings and providing new ones; - b.

-- b.
 Work with communities to identify and, if possible, resolve issues limiting their capability to benefit from biomass projects. - c.
 Develop regulations as needed for technical specifications and project requirements to ensure that biomass energy development is advanced, safe and efficient, and does not pose a risk to human health or the environment; and - d.
 Find opportunities to develop education and programming that provide information, training, and technical assistance to support biomass energy development in the territory.